Schedules and Triggers

 On-demand Triggers

-Any task can be triggered to run on-demand at any moment in time.
-To do so, navigate to the proper module for the task (Acquire, Transform, Extend, or Publish) and click on the flow you wish to trigger.
+Any Workflow or Task can be triggered to run on-demand at any moment in time.
+To do so, navigate to the proper module for the Task (Acquire, Transform, Extend, Publish, or Workflow) and click on the Task name you wish to trigger.

 Note that before the Task kicks off, a modal will appear with a preview of what will happen during tht Task's run so that you may confirm you want to continue.